SamReesePro/Olist-ecommerce-Analysis/README.md

 A deeper look at category performance after freight costs and differences in average customer spending across Brazilian states.

 ![Product & Geographic Performance](Screenshots/Product-Geographic.png)

+> The interactive Power BI report is available on request.
+Screenshots of all three report pages are included above.

 ## Data Source

 The analysis uses the **Brazilian E-Commerce Public Dataset by Olist**, a publicly available dataset containing information on orders, customers, products, sellers, payments and reviews from 2016 to 2018.